Duet3D/DuetSoftwareFramework/README.md

 This DSF plugin provides various M-code extensions to mimic standalone compatibility using various M-codes.
 It is intended to be used with DuetPi because it requires various services to be installed first.

-See its dedicate [README.md](src/DuetPiManagementPlugin/README.md) for further details.
+See its dedicated [README.md](src/DuetPiManagementPlugin/README.md) for further details.

 #### Command-Line Options